istio/istio.io/content/help/ops/setup/validation/index.md

     istio-galley-5dbbbdb746-d676g   1/1       Running   0          2d
     {{< /text >}}

 1. Verify you’re using Istio version >= 1.0.0.
-Older version of galley did not properly re-patch the `caBundle`.
+Older version of Galley did not properly re-patch the `caBundle`.
 This typically happened when the `istio.yaml` was re-applied, overwriting a previously patched `caBundle`.